Musk threatens to boot Twitter account impersonators

 The $8 verified accounts are Musk’s way of democratizing the service, he claims.
 On Saturday, a Twitter update for iOS devices listed on Apple’s app store said users who “sign up now” for the new “Twitter Blue with verification” can get the blue check next to their names “just like the celebrities, companies and politicians you already follow.”

-It said the service would first be available in the U.S., Canada, Australia, New Zealand and the U.K. However, it was not available Sunday and there was no indication when it would roll go live.
+It said the service would first be available in the U.S., Canada, Australia, New Zealand and the U.K. However, it was not available Sunday and there was no indication when it would go live.
 A Twitter employ, Esther Crawford, told The Associated Press it is coming “soon but it hasn’t launched yet.”

 Twitter did not respond on Sunday to an email seeking comment on the verified accounts issue and Griffin’s suspension.